chocolatey-archive/puppet-chocolatey/README.md

 Chocolatey requires the following components
  * Powershell v2+
    * intalled on most systems by default
  * .NET Framework v4+

+**NOTE**: The module does not yet offer an installation option for Chocolatey, so you will need to install that as well.

 ### Beginning with Chocolatey provider